Massive Open Online Course (MOOC) was entered at Wikipedia as:

 Peer 2 Peer University (P2PU) , according to wikipedia, is a nonprofit online open learning community which allows users to organize and participate in courses and study groups to learn about specific topics.

 Khan Academy, according to wikipedia, is a non-profit educational organization created in 2006 by educator Salman Khan to provide "a free, world-class education for anyone, anywhere.
+It was Khan Academy that inspired me to start this blog.

 The Saylor Foundation, according to wikipedia, is known for its emphasis on finding, vetting, and assembling openly available texts and resources into courses resembling those of a traditional brick and mortar institution which are then peer-reviewed before being published.